Anchoring specs to code with ast-grep

 The word ‘spec’ gets stretched over two different things, and the difference matters here: a plan or a change proposal is scoped to one task and thrown away after, while a living spec is durable and describes how a part of the system works, so it gets read again and again.
 The anchors are only about the durable kind.

 For most features I just use plan mode in the coding CLI and keep AGENTS.md current (it’s the standing context the agent reads on every task).
 For large features I use OpenSpec, which treats specs as disposable change proposals, and I like that: the proposal gets archived on merge and the durable knowledge folds back into a small set of living domain specs in the repo.
-GitHub’s Spec Kit and Kiro are both great in this space too; I was one of Kiro’s first users and still rate it.
+GitHub’s Spec Kit and Kiro are both great in this space too, and I was one of Kiro’s first users and still rate it.
 OpenSpec is just the one that fits how I work.

 The anchor convention #